Bath-Spa/programming-skills-portfolio-Cyrusbds/Chapter 6- Loops/Exercises/README.md

 Make a list called sandwich_orders and fill it with the names of various sandwiches.
 Then make an empty list called finished_sandwiches.

 Loop through the list of sandwich orders and print a message for each order, such as I made your tuna sandwich.
-As each sandwich is made,

-move it to the list of finished sandwiches.
+As each sandwich is made, move it to the list of finished sandwiches.
 After all the sandwiches have been made, print a message listing each sandwich that was made.

 &nbsp;
 &nbsp;

 ## Exercise 5: No Pastrami :ballot_box_with_check:

-Using the list sandwich_orders from Exercise 7-8, make sure the sandwich 'pastrami' appears in the list at least three times.
-Add code

-near the beginning of your program to print a message saying the deli has run out of pastrami, and then use a while loop to remove all

-occurrences of 'pastrami' from sandwich_orders.
+Using the list sandwich_orders from Exercise 7-8, make sure the sandwich "pastrami" appears in the list at least three times.
+Add code near the beginning of your program to print a message saying the deli has run out of pastrami, and then use a while loop to remove all occurrences of "pastrami" from sandwich_orders.
 Make sure no pastrami sandwiches end up in finished_sandwiches.

 &nbsp;
 &nbsp;